subhankar01/Heart-Disease-Risk-Prediction-and-Classification/README.md

  4) Data Pre-processing: Dummy Variable Trap for elimination of insignificant features from the dataset , splitting of the dataset into training and test sets, feature scaling (standard scaling)

-5)The Machine Learning models used for the risk prediction and  classification of heart diseases are as follows:
+5) The Machine Learning models used for the risk prediction and  classification of heart diseases are as follows:

       i.)
 Logistic Regression